FlyingDomotic/domoticz-ff_smsserver-plugin/README.md

 Even if the simplest way is to use default configuration and settings, there are cases where you want to customize a bit auto-generated file.

 First of all, you may change default settings in FF_SmsServerConfig.json file and run FF_SmsServerConfig.py again.
 Here are the different parts and their meaning:
-[To Do]
+	- "settings": this part is identical to description of auto-generated file (except that "templateVersion" is not present)
+	- "onCategories": list device categories that can receive "on" command
+	- "offCategories": list device categories that can receive "off" command
+	- "defineCategories": describes data that should be added for categories supporting "set" command
+	- "hiddenCategories": list devices categories that should be hidden (not included in auto-generated file).
+Specification is Unix regular expression (in short, "Test" means hide "Test" category only, ".Test" means everything ending by "Test", "Test.*" everything starting by "Test" and ".*Test.*" everything containing "Test").
+More complex specification can be found in Unix documentation under "Regular Expression"
+	- "hiddenDevices": list devices names that should be hidden (not included in auto-generated file).
+Specification is Unix regular expression (same as above)

+Script supports the following categories: Air Quality, Alert, Barometer, Blinds, Blinds Percentage, Color Dimmer, Contact, Counter, Current, Custom Sensor, Dimmer, Distance, Door Contact, Door Lock, Doorbell, Dusk Sensor, Energy, Energy Generated, Fan, Gas, Humidity, kWh, Leaf Wetness, Lux, Media Player, Motion Sensor, On/Off, Percentage, Pressure, Push Off Button, Push On Button, Rain, Scale, Selector, Smoke Detector, Soil Moisture, Solar Radiation, Sound Level, Temp, Text, Thermostat, Time, Usage, UV, Visibility, Voltage, Water, Waterflow, Wind, X10 Siren.

+Only those in "onCategories", "offCategories", "defineCategories" are settable, others are only displayable.
+Put categories you don't want to see in "hiddenCategories" and devices you don't want to see in "hiddenDevices".

 Then, you may change either smsTablesEN.template or smsTablesFR.template (depending on you language settings).
 You have then to run FF_SmsServerConfig.py again.
+These files are copied into auto-generated file, with some part replaced by FF_SmsServerConfig.py.
 Here are the different parts and their meaning:
-[To Do]
+	- "settings": contains "templateVersion"
+	- "ignores", "commandValues" and "commands": content is identical to description of auto-generated configuration file.

 If these two methods don't fit your needs, you may also copy smsTables.json under another name (for example mySmsTables.json), edit it manually and change json file name in plugin settings.
 You can find description of this file in chapter "Generated smsTables.json content/Contenu du fichier smsTables.json généré"